MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-B-Standards-Participation-Title-IV-HEA-Programs/section-668.14.md

 (v) In the case of a public postsecondary vocational educational institution that is approved by a State agency recognized for the approval of public postsecondary vocational education, that State agency;

-(5) It will comply with the provisions of § 668.15 relating to factors of financial responsibility;
+(5) It will comply with the provisions of subpart L of this part relating to factors of financial responsibility;

 (6) It will comply with the provisions of § 668.16 relating to standards of administrative capability;